He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “I’ll text her,” Thomas said.

-Thomas was Lucy’s best friend.
-The consummate gay best friend behind every rising theater diva.
-Mr. Valentine couldn’t help but notice that poor gay Thomas was left behind in the dust once she started dating that douchebag C.J. – one Mr. Valentine’s least all-time Hall Shame students.
+C.J. was Mr. Valentine’s all-time Hall of Shame student.
 The only reason he was enrolled in Mr. Valentine’s acting class to begin with was so he could be with Lucy – or, more specifically, so he could keep a jealous eye on her.
 He was clearly jealous of gay Thomas.
 That’s how insecure he was.
+When he found out Lucy was dating that douchebag, he became sick to his stomach.

 Through the gauze of her tears, Lucy looked toward her purse and after a long hesitation, reached for the bottle, opened it, took a sniff, flinched.
 She took a deep breath, then took a larger swig than she could handle.
 She immediately spit it out.
 She tried it again, but a smaller dose, swallowing it like the cough medicine she hated as a child.